elastisys/ck8s-cluster/WIP-CHANGELOG.md

 - Default `startingDeadlineSeconds` of 200 for cronjobs and option to override the default value
 - Influxdb retention script runs for both service and workload cluster.
 - Influxdb custom charts uses template name instead of hardcoded name.
+- Tests respect the `ENABLE_FALCO` and `ENABLE_FALCO_ALERTS` configuration
+- Fixed so nfs-kernel-server is installed on the nfs node.

 ### Removed
 - Unused elasticsearch output plugin parameters from fluentd.